How do you avoid having to take Required Minimum Distributions (RMD’s)? You can’t. But, you might get to wait longer before you have to take them.

 Even if you do not ever want to take your IRA funds money as a distribution, that is not an option.
 This is where the RMD’s come in.
 The government mandates that you start to take distributions at a certain age.
 That age has been 70.5 for a long time.
 The new SECURE ACT has raised that to 72.1 for people born on or after July 1, 1949.

-What happens if you do not take the RMD?
+What happens if you do not take RMDs from your self-directed IRA?
 You will pay a 50% penalty on the amount you were required to take.

 You should always talk with your tax advisor about questions on tax-related issues.